glassesneo/saohime/src/saohime/plugins/event/API.md

 # EventPlugin
 This plugin implements several interfaces for handling SDL2 events.
-Either the resources or the events is available for dealing with user input.
+Either the resources or events is available for dealing with user input.

 ## Resources
 ```nim